Finitary coding and Gaussian concentration for random fields: Applications and examples

-\begin{theo} For the ferromagnetic Ising model in dimension $d \ge 2$, Gaussian concentration holds if and only if $\beta < \beta_c(d)$.
-More precisely, in the high-temperature regime $\beta < \beta_c(d)$, the (unique) shift-invariant Gibbs measure $\nu_\beta$ satisfies Gaussian concentration, whereas for $\beta \ge \beta_c(d)$ no shift-invariant ergodic Gibbs measure of the model satisfies Gaussian concentration.
-Moreover, in dimension $d=2$, Gaussian concentration holds in the high-temperature regime $\beta<\beta_c$, while for $\beta>\beta_c$ it fails for both extremal Gibbs states $\nu_\beta^-$ and $\nu_\beta^+$. \end{theo}
+\begin{theo} For the ferromagnetic nearest-neighbor Ising model in dimension $d\ge2$, Gaussian concentration holds in the uniqueness regime.
+In the phase coexistence regime $\beta\ge\beta_c(d)$, it fails for every shift-invariant ergodic Gibbs measure.
+More precisely, for $\beta<\beta_c(d)$, the unique Gibbs measure $\nu_\beta$ satisfies Gaussian concentration, whereas for $\beta\ge\beta_c(d)$ no shift-invariant ergodic Gibbs measure satisfies Gaussian concentration. \end{theo}

-\begin{proof} For $\beta<\beta_c(d)$, this is a direct consequence of Theorem \ref{main-thm-ffiid} and Theorem 1.1 \cite{spinkaEJP}.
-The latter says that we have a finitary coding by an i.i.d. random field with exponential tails (or by a finite-valued i.i.d. random field with stretched-exponential tails).
+\begin{proof} If $\beta<\beta_c(d)$, the conclusion follows directly from Theorem~\ref{main-thm-ffiid} together with Theorem~1.1 of \cite{spinkaEJP}, which provides a finitary coding by an i.i.d.\ random field with exponential tails for the coding radius (or by a finite-valued i.i.d.\ field with stretched-exponential tails).